Rinkton/controller-ev3-app/README.md

 # UI
 UI in here is very simple.
 Winforms form have 50% transparent.
 Open in whole screen.
 In corner of screen you can notice robot wheels Speed indicator.
 That's all!

+# Control
+So,
+WASD - wheels moving,
+Add for add Speed(1), Subtract for subtract Speed of robot, Multiply for invert Speed of robot, if you hold a left mouse button on screen you can control a hanger and L... that's L, just L (probably for debug).
+1 - Speed it's a indicator on UI, that means power of rotating robot wheels.
+It's have a range from -100 to 100 (minus just to invert a wheels direction)